Golden Week festivals in Shiga

 April 29: Kusatsu Shukuba Matsuri celebrates Kusatsu’s history as a stage town on the Nakasendo and Tokaido Roads.
 Numerous events and activities are held such as flea markets, street & stage performances, and Japanese dances.
 The main highlight is the Kusatsu Jidai Gyoretsu procession of people dressed in historical costumes from 11:30 am to 2:30 pm.
 Near JR Kusatsu Station.

-April 29: Kaizu Rikishi Matsuri features men dressed as sumo wrestlers (rikishi) carrying two mikoshi portable shrines around their respective lakeside neighborhoods near JR Makino Station.
+April 29: Kaizu Rikishi Matsuri features men dressed as sumo wrestlers (rikishi) carrying two mikoshi portable shrines around their respective lakeside neighborhoods near JR Makino Station in northern Takashima.
 They wear kesho mawashi ceremonial aprons.
 They jostle the mikoshi during the day from 1 pm to 3 pm, and then from 5 pm.
 At around 8 pm, they proceed to Kaizuten Jinja Shrine for the festival climax with lit torches.
 Be aware that the festival goes on until after 10 pm which may be past your last train home.
 Also, if you’re walking back to Makino Station from the shrine, be careful as part of the highway has no sidewalk.
 Bring a flashlight so the cars (and big trucks) can see you on the road at night.
 Otherwise, it’s very hazardous.
 See my video here.
 Google Map

 May 3: Hino Matsuri in Hino is the largest festival in eastern Shiga Prefecture and one of Shiga’s grandest float festivals.
 Sixteen ornate floats and three portable shrines are paraded through the streets and gather at Umamioka Watamuki Shrine amid festival music of flutes and taiko drums.
 It’s all day long from morning till late afternoon when the floats leave the shrine.
 The three portable shrines are taken across town to the Otabisho and back.
 Buses run from Hino Station to Umamioka Watamuki Shrine.
 If you have time, I also highly recommend taking the bus from Hino Station to Shakunage Gorge (しゃくなげ渓) for a relaxing nature stroll in a gorge adorned with shakunage (rhododendron), Hino’s official flower.
 See my video here.
 Google Map